kstenerud/safe-encoding/safe85-specification.md

     chunk[3] = (accumulator / 85) % 85
     chunk[4] = accumulator % 85

 Since the accumulator's allowed range is from 0 - 0xffffffff, any combinations of chunks that exceed 0xffffffff (any chunk sequence > `82 23 54 12 0`) are not allowed.
-This also implies that the first chunk cannot be larger than 82.
+This also implies that the first chunk **CANNOT** be larger than 82.

 | Chunk 0 | Chunk 1 | Chunk 2 | Chunk 3 | Chunk 4 |
 | ------- | ------- | ------- | ------- | ------- |